Jonathan-Monir/Face-Attendance-System/README.md

 ## How to run the project

-1. run the requirements.txt file
+1. install requirements.txt file

-2. cd Attendance-System-Project\Deployment

-3. streamlit run Home_Page.py [ARGUMENTS]
+2. streamlit run Home_Page.py [ARGUMENTS]

-## Overview fro the Application
+## Overview for the Application

 1. ### Home page